 Amit_kumar's Profile and details

-LL.M Final year student and Practicing Advocate.
+LL.M Final year student and Practicing Advocate in Sessions court.

 Delegated Legislation Development and Parliamentary Control

 The issue of delegated legislation has been one of the most debated issues in the domain of legal theory because of its various implications.
 Scholars have consistently presented differing and even contradicting views about delegation of power to legislate and have thus taken different stands on the issue.